-- (a) According to the paragraph 8.9.3 of the Government Procurement Guidelines 2006, the formal contract agreement of the Project is required to be signed by the Secretary to the Line Ministry.
-However, formal contract agreement of the Project was signed by the Chairman of the National Water Supply and Drainage Board. - (b) According to the Section 6 (1) a of the Public Contract Act, No. 03 of 1987 and 13 supplementary to the Procurement Guideline in 2006, the contractors those who accepted contracts Rs.
+According to the paragraph 6 (1) of the Public Contract Act, No. 03 of 1987, the contractors those who accepted contracts Rs.
 5 million or more required to be registered under Registrar of Public Contract.
 Further, within 60 days after awarding the contract, the contract agreement should be registered with the Registrar of Public Contract.
 However, the contractor who dealt with the activities of the Project had not complied with the above requirements.

-2.2.3 Un-reconciled Balances
+2.2.4 Un-reconciled Balances

 The value of work-in-progress amounting to Rs.
-4.24 million shown in the financial statements of the Project for the year ended 31 December 2014 was not agreed with corresponding value of work-in-progress amounting to Rs.
-4.74 million shown in the financial statements of the National Water Supply and Drainage Board.
+1,420.94 million shown in the financial statements of the Project for the year ended 31 December 2015 was not agreed with the corresponding value of work-in-progress amounting to Rs.
+1,421.91 million shown under the financial statements of the National Water Supply and Drainage Board.